Or, How to Love God and How not to Love God

 Amazingly, according to Zachhuber, Cappadocian reasoning like this became a paradigm for resolving problems with the Trinitarian concepts.
 Again, Basil is not “comparing spiritual things with spiritual things” as it is used scripturally because he is not comparing the ratification of the term homoousion with what Scripture actually declares.
 He simply justifies using an unscriptural word to justify an unscriptural solution because that is the only way the previously made unscriptural council decisions could fit logically.
 From a purely scriptural perspective, he is building error upon error.

-The Cappadocian’s Fathers’ reasoning is perhaps Platonist, but other philosophers also discussed it.
+The Cappadocian Fathers’ reasoning is perhaps Platonist, but other philosophers also discussed it.
 For example, ousia, essence or substance, was discussed in Aristotle’s Book IV of Metaphysics.[12]

-Reasoning like this became a model for resolving problems with the Trinitarian concepts and other doctrines of orthodoxy.
+Reasoning like this became a model for resolving problems with Trinitarian concepts and other orthodox doctrines.

-It needs to be reiterated that the Cappadocian Father’s reasoning is not the word of God; God did not put his word in their mouths.
-Like the theologians and philosophers before them, the Cappadocians speak presumptuously, describing God and Jesus Christ in terms they and the theologians around them reasoned themselves.
-Thus, they are making the word of God void when it says that God’s word comes to us when God reveals his knowledge to his apostles and prophets.
-In contrast, Cappadocians twisted the use of ousia and hypostasis and inserted homoousion to make Catholic doctrine fit.
+It needs to be reiterated that the Cappadocian Fathers’ reasoning is not the word of God; God did not put his word in their mouths.
+Like the theologians and philosophers before them, the Cappadocians speak presumptuously, describing God and Jesus Christ in terms they and the theologians around them reasoned.
+Thus, they make the word of God void when it says that God’s word comes to us through his revelation to his apostles and prophets.
+In contrast, Cappadocians twisted the use of ousia and hypostasis, inserting homoousion to make Catholic doctrine fit.

-And, since we see that this word, homoousion, is not a word from Scripture, there is a big problem with some churches teaching the Trinity who claim the Scriptures are their only source for faith.
-No church teaching the Trinity can claim that the Bible is their sole infallible authority for faith.
+And since we see that the word homoousion is not a word from Scripture, there is a big problem with some churches teaching the Trinity that claim the Scriptures are their only source of faith.
+No church teaching the Trinity can claim that the Bible is its sole infallible authority for faith.

 The Roman Catholic church does not declare that the Scriptures are the only source of faith and practice.
 In fact, it calls that doctrine, also called Sola Scriptura, heresy.[13]
 Not that it makes it right, but it is no problem logically for Catholics to use unscriptural terms and arguments in their doctrines.
-But, there are many Protestants in a number of denominations that do claim Scripture as the only source of truth.
+But many Protestants across a number of denominations do claim Scripture as the only source of truth.
 And the rub is that you can’t use unscriptural terms like homoousion and claim that the Bible is your only rule for faith and practice.

 The logic is simple.
-For example, Main Street Church claims only to believe things taught in the Scriptures.
-Like all Trinitarians, Main Street Church teaches that the concept of the word homoousion is required to define the identity of God the Father, Jesus Christ, and the Holy Spirit.
+For example, Main Street Church claims to believe only what is taught in the Scriptures.
+Like all Trinitarians, Main Street Church teaches that the term homoousion is required to define the identity of God the Father, Jesus Christ, and the Holy Spirit.
 Homoousion is not in the Scriptures.
-Main Street Church cannot claim to believe things only taught in the scriptures as it believes things not in the Scriptures, starting with homoousion.
+Main Street Church cannot claim to believe only what is taught in the Scriptures, as it believes things not in the Scriptures, starting with homoousion.

 For there is one God, and one mediator between God and men, the man Christ Jesus,